 Other investors like Chinese venture capital firm Star VC, as well as returning investors Frees Fund and Eastern Bell Venture Capital, also participated in this round.

-Founded in September 2016, Kolmostar seeks to reinvent the global navigation satellite system (GNSS) positioning approach to achieve ultra-low-power and high-precision (centimeter-level) positioning in harsh metropolitan environments for internet of things (IoT) devices and autonomous vehicles.
+Founded in September 2016 in California, Kolmostar seeks to reinvent the global navigation satellite system (GNSS) positioning approach to achieve ultra-low-power and high-precision (centimeter-level) positioning in harsh metropolitan environments for internet of things (IoT) devices and autonomous vehicles.

 Its solutions integrate silicon technology, statistical signal processing and cloud computing to reduce GNSS sensors’ positioning errors and power consumption, making centimeter-accurate position services universally accessible for humans and intelligent machines.